oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 __PV and PVC Notes:__
-- The specifications of PersistentVolume and PersistentVolumeClaim defined in `spec.configuration.initializeDomainOnPV` section of the Domain resource YAML are environment specific and often requires information from your Kubernetes cluster administrator to provide the information.
+- The specifications of PersistentVolume and PersistentVolumeClaim defined in the `spec.configuration.initializeDomainOnPV` section of the Domain resource YAML are environment specific and often requires information from your Kubernetes cluster administrator to provide the information.
 See [Persistent volume and Persistent Volume Claim](http://phx32822d1.subnet1ad3phx.devweblogicphx.oraclevcn.com:39999/weblogic-kubernetes-operator/managing-domains/domain-on-pv/usage/#persistent-volume-and-persistent-volume-claim) in user documentation for more details.
 - You must use a storage provider that supports the `ReadWriteMany` option.
 - This sample will automatically set the owner of all files in the domain home on the persistent volume to `uid 1000`.
-If you want to use a different user, configure the desired uid and gid in the security context under `spec.serverPod.securityContext` section of the Domain YAML file.
+If you want to use a different user, configure the desired `uid` and `gid` in the security context under the `spec.serverPod.securityContext` section of the Domain YAML file.

-After the Domain is deployed, the operator creates the PV and PVC (if they are configured and do not already exist) and starts an 'introspector job' that converts your models included in `domain creation image` and `config map` into a WebLogic configuration to initialize the Domain home on PV.
+After the Domain is deployed, the operator creates the PV and PVC (if they are configured and do not already exist) and starts an 'introspector job' that converts your models included in the `domain creation image` and `config map` into a WebLogic configuration to initialize the Domain home on PV.

 #### Domain creation image

-The sample uses a `domain creation image` with name `wdt-domain-image:WLS-v1` that you created in the [WDT image creation]({{< relref "/samples/domains/image-creation/_index.md" >}}) step (after meeting the [prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}})).
-The WDT model files in this image defines the initial WebLogic domain home on PV configuration.
+The sample uses a `domain creation image` with the name `wdt-domain-image:WLS-v1` that you created in the [WDT image creation]({{< relref "/samples/domains/image-creation/_index.md" >}}) step (after meeting the [prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}})).
+The WDT model files in this image define the initial WebLogic domain home on PV configuration.
 The image contains:
-- A WebLogic Deploy Tooling installation (expected in an image’s /auxiliary/weblogic-deploy directory by default).
+- A WebLogic Deploy Tooling installation (expected in an image’s `/auxiliary/weblogic-deploy` directory by default).
-- WDT model YAML, property, and archive files (expected in directory /auxiliary/models by default).
+- WDT model YAML, property, and archive files (expected in the directory `/auxiliary/models` by default).

 #### Deploy resources - Introduction

-In this section, you will define the PV and PVC configuration and reference the `domain creation image` created earlier in the domain resource YAML.
-You will then deploy the domain resource YAML to namespace `sample-domain1-ns`, including the following steps:
+In this section, you will define the PV and PVC configuration and reference the `domain creation image` created earlier in the domain resource YAML file.
+You will then deploy the domain resource YAML file to the namespace `sample-domain1-ns`, including the following steps:

   - Create a Secret containing your WebLogic administrator user name and password.
   - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.
-  - Deploy a Domain YAML file that references the PV/PVC configuration amd `domain creation image` under `spec.configuration.initializeDomainOnPV` section.
+  - Deploy a Domain YAML file that references the PV/PVC configuration and a `domain creation image` under the `spec.configuration.initializeDomainOnPV` section.
   - Wait for the PV and PVC to be created if they do not already exist.
   - Wait for domain's Pods to start and reach their ready state.

 #### Secrets

 First, create the secrets needed by both `WLS` and `JRF` type model domains.
-You have to create the "WebLogic credentials secret" and any other secrets that are referenced from the macros in WDT model file.
-Please see [Working with the WDT model files]({{< relref "managing-domains/working-with-wdt-models/model-files/_index.md" >}}) for more details about using macros in the WDT model files.
+You have to create the "WebLogic credentials secret" and any other secrets that are referenced from the macros in the WDT model file.
+For more details about using macros in the WDT model files, see [Working with the WDT model files]({{< relref "managing-domains/working-with-wdt-models/model-files/_index.md" >}}).

 Run the following `kubectl` commands to deploy the required secrets: